16 Incredible Things to Do in Melbourne: The 2026 Edition

 Visit the Retro Arcades of the CBD

 Melbourne has several historic arcades to wander around!
+This is Cathedral Arcade

-Take a Scenic Stroll Along the Yarra
+Take a Stroll Along the Yarra River

 There are so many beautiful sections of the Yarra to explore